 Also featured on the website is Dr. Robert M. Kradjian’s article “The Milk Letter – A Message to My Patients,” which focuses on three sources of information regarding the human consumption of cow milk: a study of nature, the history of the human species, and the world’s scientific literature on the subject of milk.
 Dr. Kradjian references many studies, and concludes that cow milk is not healthy for humans and that it interferes with calcium absorption due to excess protein.
 He advises, “Don’t drink milk for health.
 I am convinced on the weight of the scientific evidence that...milk will only reduce your diet’s nutritional value and safety.”

-SCIENTIFIC STUDIES ON A VEGAN DIET
+SCIENTIFIC STUDIES ON A PLANT-BASED DIET

 Below are several peer-reviewed, evidence-based studies about the benefits of a vegan diet.
 These studies clearly link a vegan diet with improved health outcomes, including protective benefits against cancer, heart disease, and many diseases.